 In addition, Fife Council annually review and assess air quality in the Fife area and the AQ EAG consider Fife's Air Quality Annual Progress Report3.
-The report provides the results of NO2, PM10 and PM{2.5} monitoring undertaken at four automatic stations in Cupar, Kirkcaldy, Dunfermline and Rosyth and non-automatic monitoring using diffusion tubes at 42 sites.
+The report provides the results of NO2, PM10 and PM{2.5} monitoring undertaken at four automatic stations in Cupar, Kirkcaldy, Dunfermline and Rosyth and non-automatic monitoring using diffusion tubes at 44 sites.
 Pollution from road vehicle emissions is the key air quality issue in Fife, with nitrogen dioxide (NO2) and particulate matter (PM10) being the pollutants of concern.
-During 2022, all NO2 concentrations measured were below the annual mean objective of 40 μ g m-3.
+During 2023, all NO2 concentrations measured were below the annual mean objective of 40 μ g m-3.
 In 2021 Fife Council revoked the NO2 element of two air quality management areas (AQMAs) in the Fife area, one at Bonnygate, Cupar and the other in Appin Crescent, Dunfermline.
-There are currently two AQMAs for PM10 - one at Bonnygate Cupar, and the other at Appin Crescent, Dunfermline
+These AQMA's have now both been fully revoked, with the PM10 element being revoked in December 2023.